3 steps to prevent water damage in your home

 The basement, laundry or utility room

 Check hoses regularly for bulging, cracking, fraying and leaks around hose ends.
 Replace the hose if a problem is found or every three to five years as part of a proactive maintenance program.
-To help make sure the hose doesn’t kink, leave at least four inches (or 11 centimetres) between the water connection and the back of the washing machine.
+To help make sure the hose doesn’t kink, leave at least four inches (or 11cm) between the water connection and the back of the washing machine.
 Be sure to read the manufacturer’s installation instructions carefully.

-Most water heaters last eight to 15 years.
+Most water heaters last 8 to 15 years.
 Wet spots on the floor or a rusted tank may signal a leak.
 Water heaters should be installed on the lowest level of the home, next to a floor drain or inside a drain pan piped to the floor drain.

-Stopping indoor leaks
+How to stop indoor leaks

 The quickest way to stop a leak is to turn off your home’s water.
-Of course it’s not a permanent fix, but turning off the water in the moment can give you time to repair the specific problem.
+Of course, it’s not a permanent fix, but turning off the water in the moment can give you time to repair the specific problem.

 Make sure everyone in your household knows where the water shutoff valve is and how to open and close it.
-Check it frequently for problems, and shut off the water if you are away from your home for several days or longer.
+Check it frequently for problems and shut off the water if you are away from your home for several days or longer.

 Depending on the severity of your leak, you may be able to fix it with relative ease.
 Plumbing, though, is a complicated business.
 If you’re not sure what to do, don’t hesitate to call a plumber or a contractor.